 Low density, food-grade polyethylene is safe and non-toxic.
 It has a simple molecular structure that does not require toxic chemical additives like phthalates and other unsafe plasticizers.
-BabeSafe mattress covers (made in New Zealand) are made with a specially formulated polyethylene that has been tested and confirmed to block off-gassing and will not off-gas itself.
-These covers are safe for covering baby and crib mattresses.
-Unfortunately, BabeSafe will not make the larger sizes in twin through king.
+There are crib mattress covers made in New Zealand that are made with a specially formulated polyethylene that has been tested and confirmed to block off-gassing and will not off-gas itself.
+These covers are made for covering baby and crib mattresses.
+Unfortunately, they do not make the larger sizes in twin through king.
 I’m sorry to say that there is no one that we can recommend who makes tested mattress wraps for older child or adult beds.

 What Have I Done for My Family?

 Obviously, there are no great alternatives if you can’t afford a new mattress, and I can certainly empathize.
 22 years ago, I slept with my baby in my bed, not knowing mattress toxicity was an issue.
 I breastfed her frequently throughout the night and I was in tune with her natural breathing rhythm.
 At that time in my life, I couldn’t afford an organic mattress.
 And there simply weren’t that many options available then.

 If I had a baby now, I would make it an absolute priority to purchase an organic mattress that I know is also non-toxic.
 Or I would get a safe, non-toxic bassinet, cradle, crib or co-sleeper to put beside my bed.